 The VIP Project: Reducing Re-presentations and Readmissions to Hospital for Very Intensive Patients

-To identify people at risk of recurrent re-presentations to emergency departments (EDs) and unplanned readmissions to hospital, with the aim of improving their quality of life and healthcare experience and addressing their medical and social needs.
+To identify people at high risk of repeat presentation to the emergency department (ED) and/or risk of unplanned readmissions to hospital; the aim is to improve a person’s quality of life and healthcare experience by addressing their social determinants of health.

-- Focuses on wellbeing and health to improve quality of life.
+- Focus on wellbeing and improved quality of life.

-- Reduces staff frustrations and VIP fatigue by empowering staff to implement changes that impact VIP care.
+- Reduced staff burnout by empowering staff to implement changes that impact care.

 Health system benefits